xavysp/DexiNed/README.md

 ```

 This work presents a new Convolutional Neural Network (CNN) arquitecture for edge detection.
 Unlike of the state-of-the-art CNN based edge detectors, this models has a single training stage, but it is still able to overcome those models in the edge detection datasets.
 Moreover, Dexined does not need pre-trained weights, and it is trained from the scratch with fewer parameters tunning.
 To know more about DexiNed, read our first version of Dexined in [arxiv](https://arxiv.org/abs/1909.01955).
-The last version of DexiNed is implemented in Pytorch and has improvements in the model and in the BIPED dataset.
+The last version of DexiNed is implemented in Pytorch, in TF2 it will be available soon.

 <div style="text-align:center"><img src='figs/DexiNed_banner.png' width=800>